Our use of cookies

 Furthermore Road Safety Audits Stage 1, Stage 2 and Stage 3 were completed during the design and delivery of the scheme with recommendations included by the designers where appropriate.

 On New Road we have been working closely with local elected representatives and Uttoxeter Town Council to provide a number of measures to advise motorists they are entering a 30mph area.
 At the change of speed from 40mph to 30mph near the Shell Garage gateway features are being installed, including increasing the size of signage and providing yellow backing, along with road markings to advise drivers of the speed limit changes.
 Also, as you travel along New Road a speed indication device (SID) will be installed at an appropriate location.
-This SID will warn drivers of their speed and such signage have been be shown to calm driver speeds where located.
+This SID will warn drivers of their speed and such signage have been shown to calm driver speeds where located.

-Such signs are used on a rotational basis with other locations so as to provide a break from the sign at the same location so as that drivers do not become complacent by its presence.
+Such signs are used on a rotational basis with other locations to provide a break from the sign at the same location so that drivers do not become complacent by its presence.
 We also provide regular visits of the mobile safety van throughout the year.
 Finally you have mentioned community speed watch being set up, this initiative is managed through the Police and is shown to provide good compliance in locations where residents feel speed is a concern.

 Staffordshire Road Safety Partnership (SSRP) aspires to help make speeding socially unacceptable through its co-ordinated programme of education (including publicity), training, enforcement and engineering solutions.